jinkal26/Port-Scanner-Tool-Using-Python/README.md

 ## Overview

 A lightweight, multi-threaded TCP port scanner written in Python.
-This project demonstrates socket programming, banner grabbing, and concurrency using `concurrent.futures.ThreadPoolExecutor`.
-It scans a specified range of ports on a target host to identify open ports and attempts to retrieve service banners for quick service identification.

 > **Disclaimer:** Use this tool only on systems you own or are explicitly authorized to test.
 Unauthorized scanning or probing of systems may be illegal and unethical.